 - 2. Specify the names of system symbols only if you want to override the installation-defined substitution texts for those system symbols.
 Ask the operator to enter a DISPLAY SYMBOLS command to display the system symbols and associated substitution texts that are currently in effect. - 3.
 Do not begin the names of user symbols with the characters &SYS.
 The &SYS prefix is reserved for system symbols; use the &SYS prefix only when overriding substitution texts for system symbols. - 4.
-The length of the substitution text cannot exceed the length of the symbol name plus the ampersand (&) unless the symbol name ends with an underscore, in which case the substitution text can be up to 44 characters long.
+The length of the substitution text cannot exceed the length of the symbol name plus the ampersand (&).

-Except for symbols ending with an underscore, this restriction prevents the flow of characters beyond established limits for text entry.
+This restriction prevents the flow of characters beyond established limits for text entry.
 For example, assume that the limit for text entry is column 71.
 If a line that contains a four-character symbol extends to column 70, a substitution text of greater than six characters would force the text beyond column 71.